gokhunyayla/gpc/parent/README.md

-#PHPReady Admin
+#GPC Parent

-PHPReady is an end user ready multipurpose website management structure that is created via php, html5, css3, javascript, jquery, ajax, bootstrap web development systems.
-This admin structure should be used for PHPReady website sturucture.
+GPS Parent is an end user ready multipurpose website management structure that is created via php, html5, css3, javascript, jquery, ajax, bootstrap web development systems.
+This admin structure should be used for GPC website sturucture.

 There is a db and config folder in the repo those you shouldn't upload to your server.
 The files have the structure of your website.